Colorado Ultraviolet Transit Experiment

 Colorado Ultraviolet Transit Experiment (CUTE) is a small UV space telescope to study selected exoplanets.

 It was launched as a rideshare on the Atlas V that launched Landsat 9 on September 27, 2021.
-It should operate for at least 7 months and study 10 exoplanets.
+Designed to operate for at least 8 months and study 10 exoplanets, CUTE remains operational as of December 2023, 27 months after launch.
+The spacecraft is expected to remain in orbit until 2027.

 CUTE can measure near-UV (255-330 nm) and do low resolution spectroscopy of atmospheric tracers (eg. Fe II, Mg II, Mg I, OH).

 The UV sensor is a 2048 x 515 pixel CCD array, with the spectrum lengthwise across the sensor.
 The 515 pixel width provides tolerance from sensor damage.